wabicai/dapp-docs/connect-to-software/webapp-connect-onekey/eth/README.md

 # ETH / EVM

 Use the injected EIP‑1193 provider to build EVM dApps with OneKey.
-Behavior mirrors MetaMask.
 Start by detecting the provider and requesting accounts, then use the methods below for transactions and signing.

 ## Quick links